Locally conformally product structures: Introduction

-In Section~\ref{SectionExLCP}, we construct new examples of LCP manifolds.
-We give a general construction which contains all previous examples of LCP manifolds, and using some Galois theory and Dirichlet's unit theorem, we construct LCP manifolds with arbitrary rank in Proposition~\ref{rankLCP}.
-We also find LCP manifolds with flat and non-flat part of arbitrarily large dimension.
+In Section~\ref{SectionExLCP}, we give new examples of LCP manifolds.
+Extending the ideas of the OT-manifolds, we construct a class of particular manifolds on which we can define LCP structures, such that this class contains all previously introduced examples of LCP manifolds.
+Using some Galois theory and Dirichlet's unit theorem, we construct LCP manifolds with arbitrary rank (Proposition~\ref{rankLCP}) belonging to this class.
+We also find LCP manifolds with flat and non-flat part of arbitrarily large dimension, proving that the invariants previously defined can be chosen arbitrarily.
+In addition, the previous considerations allows us to construct an LCP structure on any OT-manifold by showing that they are a particular case of the class we just defined.